 4. Don't spray insecticides unless you see insects and identify them as pests.
 Insecticides are not preventative, and your pest may turn out to be beneficial.

 5. Don’t prune a tree or shrub in bloom.
 Pruning creates stress.
 Wait until the shrub is finished blooming, or better yet, when it’s dormant.
-Know how to prune a tree.
+Learn how to prune shrubs and trees.

 6. Don’t rake up grass clippings.
 Grass clippings add nutrients back to the soil.
 Buy a mulching mower to make the job easier.